webstep/webstep-slack-cvpartner/doc/slack-command.md

 * sector _Industry sector of customer_
 * years _number of years with skill experience_

 skill and experience cannot be combined.
-Choose one.
+Choose one, experience is a subset of skill.

 location cannot be specified on its own, it acts as a filter